Fiserv/tenants-doc/api-explorer.md

-Last three fields are used to group API end-points into meaningfull features, where
+Last three fields are used to group API end-points into meaningful categories, where

               x-proxy-name: API end-point name
               x-group-name: API end-point group